mui/material-ui/docs/data/material/components/autocomplete/autocomplete-pt.md

 ## Agrupamento

-You can group the options with the `groupBy` prop.
-If you do so, make sure that the options are also sorted with the same dimension that they are grouped by, otherwise, you will notice duplicate headers.

 Você pode agrupar as opções com a propriedade `groupBy`.
 Se você fizer isso, certifique-se de que as opções também sejam classificadas com a mesma dimensão que elas são agrupadas, caso contrário, você notará cabeçalhos duplicados.

 {{"demo": "Grouped.js"}}